 The traditional, mechanical car key is quickly becoming a thing of the past – if it’s not already a relic of automotive history.
 Almost all of today’s new vehicles have some version of a keyless entry and push-button start system.
 In fact, according to consumer auto research firm Edmunds, 91% of 2019 model-year vehicles had keyless ignitions.
 That’s up from 72% in 2014.

 We’ve come a long way from having to carry one key for the engine and one key for the doors.
 But apparently one key is still one too many: Drivers can now store a digital car key on – where else – their phones.

 Apple’s Wallet app includes a feature to add your car key.
 In order to do this, you need to have a compatible car as well as an iPhone or Apple Watch.
 Once installed, a user simply places their phone or watch next to the car’s door handle to unlock the vehicle.
 To start the car, they just place the phone or watch in the car’s key reader and press the start button.
 When an owner wants to share their key, they can simply send an iMessage to that user, which tells them how to add and use the car key.

 Tesla owners can use the company’s smartphone app to do many of the same things.
 The app can track a driver’s smartphone from up to 30 feet away and automatically unlock the doors by the time they reach the car.
 But the electric automaker isn’t alone.
-Several marques, including BMW, Hyundai and Lincoln, offer digital car keys, making the trend’s rise seem more assured and imminent.
+About 31 brand marques, including BMW, Chevrolet, Chrysler, Dodge, Hyundai and Lincoln offer digital car keys, making the trend’s rise seem more assured and imminent.

 What are your thoughts on car keys today?
 Do you like the idea of a digital key on your phone or would rather have a tangible key you can hold?
 Let us know in the comments below?